Advanced Solutions for Cardiology Patient Access

 Don’t Let the Patient Portion Slip Away

-Once your admissions professionals have secured a valid PA and verified eligibility through real-time automation, an electronically generated patient portion estimate becomes available, and patients can be informed of their financial obligation.
+Once your admissions professionals have secured a valid prior authorization and verified eligibility through real-time automation, an electronically generated patient portion estimate becomes available, and patients can be informed of their financial obligation.
 At this point, the onboarding staff can proceed to collect the amount estimated to be due according to your well-defined financial policies, i.e., collection, payment plan, financing, etc.

 This saves time and effort for your business team or your third-party partners by reducing the rework involved in collecting money after the fact.
 It also brings money owed to the bottom-line in a timely fashion.